 Choose your dates and start planning your unforgettable adventure in Uganda!

 Day 1.
 Arrival at Entebbe International Airport.
 Moving 110 km. in Kasese 1778m.
+Dinner and instructing the group.
 Overnight at the hotel.

 Day 2.
 Early rise and start from Kyanjuka (1450m).
 After an hour of travel, we will go through a couple of formalities at UWA and start the track.
 On this day we will cross meadows and ferns, see countless varieties of birds and hear their singing.
 Overnight in the hut BL Sine Camp (2596m).